CIS-5660-Fall-2025/final-project/README.md

 ## Design Doc

 #### Introduction
-High-resolution, hydrologically consistent terrains are expensive to author by hand and slow to simulate faithfully at full resolution.
+High-resolution, hydrologically consistent terrains are expensive to author by hand and slow to simulate at full resolution.
 [Terrain Amplification using Multi-scale Erosion](https://hal.science/hal-04565030/document) (SIGGRAPH 2024) proposes a fast pipeline that amplifies a coarse DEM into a detailed terrain across scales while keeping drainage networks realistic.
 We will reproduce that pipeline in Unity (Compute Shaders) and extend it with material-aware erosion (e.g., rock vs. soil vs. snow/ice) so results feel more geographic and controllable for artists.

 #### Goal
-1. Faithful reproduction of the paper's multi-scale amplification pipeline: upsample -> stream-power erosion -> thermal relaxation -> deposition -> ridge/peak retargeting -> multi-scale partial breaching.
+1. Reproduction of the paper's multi-scale amplification pipeline: upsample -> stream-power erosion -> thermal relaxation -> deposition -> ridge/peak retargeting -> multi-scale partial breaching.

 2. Authoring tool in Unity: real-time controls (sliders/brush), visual debugging layers (slope, drainage area, hardness, sediment), and one-click export of heightmap/normal/albedo.